A Found Poem and a Sketch: The Smashed Crown!

 Influences: Books

 It find it satisfying to keep track of favorite things.
-These books have helped shape my thinking, expanded my aesthetic imagination, or comforted me somehow through the discovery of a kindred spirit.
+These books have helped shape my thinking, expanded my aesthetic imagination, entertained me, influenced my craft, or comforted me somehow through the discovery of a kindred spirit.
 I am a very slow reader, and it's hard to shift my attention from various screens to the printed page, and to be honest, I like writing more than I do reading — so the fact that these have stayed with me is a testament to their quality.
-For anyone who wants to know what influenc
+For a

 Virginia Kovach